AlxHnr/nano-backup/README.md

 ## Policies

-Policies specify how files should be backed up and apply only to the last element of a path:
+Policies specify how files should be backed up.
+They apply only to the last element of a path:

 ```